-UK Labour leader Corbyn: I would stay neutral in a second Brexit referendum
+UK Labour Leader Corbyn: I would stay neutral in a second Brexit referendum

 Previously, Corbyn has said his party’s position would be determined by a special party conference on the issue.

-“Jeremy Corbyn has just confirmed that he has no plan for Brexit - he will not even say if he thinks we should leave or remain,” the Conservative Party said in an emailed statement.

-Brexit divides many within Labour, with some senior figures angering grassroots members by saying openly they would campaign to remain in the EU.
+Brexit divides many within Labour, with some senior figures angering eurosceptic grassroots members by saying openly they would campaign to remain in the EU.

-“My role and the role of our government will be to ensure that that referendum is held in a fair atmosphere, and we will abide by the result of it,” Corbyn said.
+“I don’t see how you can do a deal when you say you are going to be neutral or indifferent about the deal,” Johnson said during a later appearance on the same show.

+Voters face a stark choice at the election: Corbyn’s socialist vision, including widespread nationalization and free public services, or Johnson’s drive to deliver Brexit within months and build a “dynamic market economy”.

+Corbyn was criticized over his proposed economic reforms and his stance on Brexit.
+His most difficult moment came when addressing historic complaints about his handling of anti-Semitism complaints within Labour.

+“I don’t buy this whole ‘nice old Grandpa’ (image),” one audience member told the veteran pacifist.

-Reporting by William James; editing by Michael Holden and Andrew Heavens
+Reporting by William James; editing by Michael Holden and Andrew Heavens and Sonya Hepinstall